timothy-barry/import-frangieh-2021/README.md

     state was “assigned with Scanpy’s implementation of scoring cell cycle genes.”
 So we might need to rerun this portion ourselves to obtain the cell cycle information.

+# Note: data size

+The raw gene expression data, a CSV file of normalized gene expressions, is 25GB.
+There should be no reason for lab members to download this file onto their local machine, since it is already processed.
+Therefore, I discourage using `hpcc pull FRANGIEH_2021` to get the processed data onto a local machine (ideally, at some point we should extend the `hpcc pull` functionality to allow pulling of only the processed data).
+If you’d like to get the processed data onto your machine, I recommend using rsync directly:

+    rsync -rltvP $REMOTE_FRANGIEH_2021_DATA_DIR/processed/ $LOCAL_FRANGIEH_2021_DATA_DIR/processed/

+Note that even the processed data are about 15GB in size.